Peace Pilgrim: Early life

 Mildred Lisette Norman was born on a poultry farm in Egg Harbor City, New Jersey, in 1908, the oldest of three children.
 Her mother, Josephine Marie Ranch, was a tailor, and her father, Ernest Norman, a carpenter.
 Although poor, the Norman family was admired in a community of German immigrants, whose relatives originally settled the area after escaping Germany in 1855.

 In 1933 she eloped with Stanley Ryder and moved to Philadelphia in 1939.
 They divorced in 1946.
-She became a vegetarian for ethical reasons, stating that as she could not kill any living creature.
+She became a vegetarian for ethical reasons, stating that she could not kill any living creature.
 She believed that meat eating was poisonous to the body and lived on a diet of fruits, nuts, vegetables, wholegrains and dairy products.

+In 1952, she became the first woman to thru-hike the Appalachian Trail.

 Pilgrimage

 In the book, "Peace Pilgrim: Her Life and Work in Her Own Words," she related that her physical journey began after having experienced a "spiritual awakening," following a long period of meditation practice.
 She said that this awakening was a direct, mystical experience of the "creator's" love.
 She claimed that this spurred her to then start her decades-long walking journey for peace.

 Her pilgrimage spanned almost three decades beginning January 1, 1953, in Pasadena, California.
 The Korean War was in progress.
 She continued walking for 28 years, spanning the American involvement in the Vietnam War and beyond.
 Peace Pilgrim was a frequent speaker at churches, universities, and local and national radio and television.

 Expressing her ideas about peace, she referred to herself only as "Peace Pilgrim."
 Peace Pilgrim's only possessions were the clothes on her back and the few items she carried in the pockets of her blue tunic which read "Peace Pilgrim" on the front and "25,000 miles on foot for peace" on the back.
 She had no organizational backing, carried no money, and would not even ask for food or shelter.
 When she began her pilgrimage she had taken a vow to "remain a wanderer until mankind has learned the way of peace, walking until given shelter and fasting until given food."

 On July 7, 1981, while being driven to a speaking engagement near Knox, Indiana, Peace Pilgrim was killed in an automobile accident.
 The accident occurred on Indiana State Road 23, around 100 meters south of the bridge crossing Eagle Creek about 1.6 miles north of Indiana State Road 23's intersection with Indiana State Road 8.
 A marker is in the front lawn on the west side of the highway.
 At the time of her death, she was crossing the United States for the seventh time.
 After her death, her body was cremated, and her ashes were interred in a family plot near Egg Harbor City, New Jersey.